Orange Wildflowers Against a Stone Wall

 This image appears as a two-page spread in my latest book, “Mystical Moods of Ireland: Magical Irish Countryside.”

-These brightly colored blooms are found throughout Ireland, especially along country roads, leading one to think it’s native to the island.
+These brightly coloured blooms are found throughout Ireland, especially along country roads, leading one to think it’s native to the island.

 Not so.